Mastering the last mile from the warehouse: The winning duo of WMS and TMS

 To transform your warehouse into a real asset for your last mile, here are some concrete actions to implement.

-• Evaluate your WMS features: Is your current WMS software up to par?
-Does it offer advanced picking strategies (wave, zone)?
+- Evaluate your WMS capabilities: Is your current WMS software up to the task?
+Does it offer advanced picking strategies (wave-based, zone-based)?
 Can it handle complex processes like cross-docking?
-Examine WMS features that could directly accelerate last-mile preparation.
+Examine the WMS features that could directly accelerate last-mile preparation.

-• Implement error-proofing mechanisms: Use poka-yoke principles.
-This can involve systematically scanning barcodes at each step, automated weight checks, or “pick-to-light” systems that visually guide operators.
+- Implement error-proofing mechanisms: Use poka-yoke principles.
+This can involve systematically scanning barcodes at each stage, automated weight checks, or "pick-to-light" systems that visually guide operators.

-• Aim for perfection in inventory management: Implement regular counting cycles and use your inventory management to analyze discrepancies and correct root causes.
-The reliability of your inventory is non-negotiable.
+- Strive for perfection in inventory management: Implement regular counting cycles and use your inventory management to analyze discrepancies and correct their root causes.
+The accuracy of your inventory is non-negotiable.

 Perfect synchronization: when TMS and WMS work together